cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ```
 In this case the `:host` selector defines the style for the whole custom element including the layout, margins and background color.

-The CSS rules defined with various `slotted` selectors defines styling rules for generic and specific template slots.
+The CSS rules containing various `slotted` selectors defines styling for generic and specific template slots.
 The `::slotted(*)` rule uses the wildcard to include all slots in the custom element.
 The `::slotted(.topic)` and `::slotted(.question)` selector define rules for slots with `topic` or `question` CSS classes.
 Note here that the argument needs to be a CSS selector.

 The `::part` pseudo-element needs an external stylesheet to define the CSS rules for a `part` defined in the Web Component.
 Here's what the code looks like for the quiz page example:
 ```css